Prioritise

 Social Mobility

-Nearly 39% of Bradford’s population is under 25, making improved transport links essential to connect young people with education, and job opportunities.
+Nearly 39% of the city’s population is under 25, making improved transport links is essential to connect young people with education, and job opportunities.

 Clean Air & Health